JamesKindon/jkindon.github.io/_posts/2018-03-05-azure-mfa-nps-extensions-with-netscaler-nfactor-authentication.md

 {: .box-note}
 **Update 24.04.22** - Additional Logic and Code by [Wee Sern Soo](https://www.linkedin.com/in/citrixconsultant)

 The below nFactor flow command blocks re-create the above, modified to contain a decision block between the secure LDAP and RADIUS factors to check for a group membership before deciding to perform RADIUS authentication or allow the user to login with just secure LDAP.

 This might be handy if you are not doing the big bang approach to enabling Azure MFA across the board while still needing to authenticate users via Citrix ADC and Azure MFA with NPS extensions (i.e no Azure AD SAML).

 The below assumes you have setup the NPS servers and have a Citrix Gateway virtual server already.

-Note to replace the angular bracketed fields with your environment’s specifics.
+Note to replace the angular bracketed fields with your environment's specifics.

 First create secure LDAP authentication action and policy, noting that this action will also perform group extraction for the authenticated user hence we will specify the groupAttrName parameter in the LDAP action:

 {: .box-warning}
 The below code is for example and simplicity only.
-It is suggested in all instances that both LDAPS and RADIUS is load balanced, by the ADC for resiliency, and as such you would be pointing back to the ADC for the appropriate LB values
+It is suggested in all instances that both LDAPS and RADIUS is load balanced by the ADC for resiliency, and as such you would be pointing back to the ADC for the appropriate LB values

 ```plaintext
 add authentication ldapAction ldaps_auth-AzureMFA -serverIP <IP address of Domain Controller> -serverPort 636 -ldapBase "DC=<domain,DC=com,DC=au>" -ldapBindDn <servicaccount@domain.com.au> -ldapBindDnPassword <1234567890> -ldapLoginName sAMAccountName -groupAttrName memberOf -subAttributeName cn -secType SSL -nestedGroupExtraction ON -groupNameIdentifier sAMAccountName -groupSearchAttribute sAMAccountName
 add authentication Policy ldaps-nfactor-auth-pol -rule True -action ldaps_auth-AzureMFA
 ```

 Next create the RADIUS authentication action and policy:

 ```plaintext
 add authentication radiusAction radius_AzureMFA2 -serverIP <IP Address of NPS Server> -serverPort 1812 -authTimeout <150> -radKey <1234567890> -radNASid MFA -passEncoding mschapv2
 add authentication Policy radius-nfactor-auth-pol -rule TRUE -action radius_AzureMFA
 ```

 Create login schemas that we will use later:

 ```plaintext
 add authentication loginSchema passthrough -authenticationSchema noschema
 add authentication loginSchema nFactor_AzureMFA_LoginSchema -authenticationSchema "/nsconfig/loginschema/LoginSchema/SingleAuth.xml"
 ```

 Now create the RADIUS block for nFactor:

 ```plaintext
 add authentication policylabel nFactor-RADIUS-AzureMFA-PolicyLabel -loginSchema passthrough
 bind authentication policylabel nFactor-RADIUS-AzureMFA-PolicyLabel -policyName radius-nfactor-auth-pol -priority 100 -gotoPriorityExpression END
 ```

 When ready, create decision block for nFactor and link it to the policy label for the RADIUS factor if the condition matches that the user is a member of Azure-MFA-Users.
 This is the main difference from the original solution and this particular variation:

 ```plaintext
 add authentication Policy memberOf-Azure-MFA-Users -rule "AAA.USER.IS_MEMBER_OF(\"Azure-MFA-Users\")" -action NO_AUTHN
 add authentication Policy not-memberOf-Azure-MFA-Users -rule "AAA.USER.IS_MEMBER_OF(\"Azure-MFA-Users\").NOT" -action NO_AUTHN